top of page

 the 1980 St Pauls riots in Bristol.

-PC Bev is a raw and emotional account of Beverley’s thirty-year police career.
+PC Bev is a candid and powerful memoir of Beverley’s thirty-year police career.
 From the outset, she faced aggression and hostility from the very community she called her own—a rude awakening to the isolation that would follow.
 Rejected on both sides, she remained steadfast and resilient, even when she felt she belonged nowhere.

-Despite this, Beverley built a fulfilling and impactful career, breaking barriers and raising the bar for future generations of policing.
-With the support of friends, family, and the NHS Community Mental Health Team, she tells an extraordinary story of resilience, survival, and hope.
+Despite these challenges, Beverley built a rewarding and impactful career, breaking barriers and helping to pave the way for future generations of police officers.
+Supported by friends, family, colleagues, and the NHS Community Mental Health Team, she shares an extraordinary story of resilience, perseverance, and hope.